 All sub-24 hour finishers receive special enameled buckles.
 Sub-30 hour finishers earn bronze buckles.

 While we do not have a rule limiting the size of drop bags, PLEASE BE REASONABLE!
-If you cannot carry all your drop bags at once by yourself, they are probably not of reasonable size.
+If you cannot easily carry all your drop bags at once by yourself, they are probably not of reasonable size.

 Drop bags can be left at the start/finish area on Friday, or Saturday morning before the start.
 They should be waterproof.
 See Aid Station chart for drop bag locations.
 Clearly label each drop bag with your NAME, RACE NUMBER, and AID STATION.
 Drop bags will be returned to race headquarters ASAP, but by no later than noon on Sunday.
 Please pick them up, as they will not be mailed back to you.